unionai-oss/unionml/docs/source/flyte_demo.md

 ### Configuring the Remote Backend

-All you need to get your `unionml` app for deployment is to configure it with the Docker registry and image name that you want to use to package you app, as well as the Flyte project and domain you want to use hosting your app's microservices.
+All you need to do to get your `unionml` app ready for deployment is to configure it with:

+1. The Docker registry and image name that you want to use to package your app
+2. The Flyte project and domain you want to use hosting your app's microservices.

 Add the following code anywhere in your app script: